-Experiment Experiment 2.

-Form of Se ed.
-Colour of Albumen.

-Plants.
-Round.
-Angular.
-Yellow.
-Green.
+Exper riment 1 Experiment 2

+Form o f the Seed Color of the Albumen

+Plants round wrinkled yellow green

 1 45 12 25 11

 2 27 8 32 7

 3 24 7 14 5

 4 19 10 70 27

 5 32 11 24 13

 6 26 6 20 6

 7 88 24 32 13

 8 22 10 44 9

 9 28 6 50 14

 10 25 7 44 18

 As extremes in the distribution of the two seed characters in one plant, there were observed in Expt.
-1 an instance of 43 round and only 2 angular, and another of 14 round and 15 angular seeds.
+1 an instance of 43 round and only two angular, and another of 14 round and 15 angular seeds.
 In Expt.
-2 there was a case of 32 yellow and only 1 green seed, but also one of 20 yellow and 19 green.
+2 there was a case of 32 yellow and only one green seed, but also one of 20 yellow and 19 green.

 These two experiments are important for the determination of the average ratios, because with a smaller number of experimental plants they show that very considerable fluctuations may occur.
 In counting the seeds, also, especially in Expt.
-2, some care is requisite, since in some of the seeds of many plants the green colour of the albumen is less developed, and at first may be easily The cause of the partial disappearance of the overlooked. green colouring has no connection with the hybrid-character of the plants, as it likewise occurs in the parental variety.
+2, some care is requisite, since in some of the seeds of many plants the green color of the albumen is less developed, and at first may be easily overlooked.
+The cause of this partial disappearance of the green coloring has no connection with the hybrid-character of the plants, as it likewise occurs in the parental variety.
 This peculiarity is also confined to the individual and is not inherited by the offspring.
 In luxuriant plants this appearance was frequently noted.
-Seeds which are damaged by insects during their development often vary in colour and form, but, with a little practice in sorting, errors are easily avoided.
-It is almost superfluous to mention that the pods must remain on the plants until they are thoroughly ripened and have become dried, since it is only then that the shape and colour of the seed are fully developed.
+Seeds which are damaged by insects during their development often vary in color and form, but with a little practice in sorting, errors are easily avoided.
+It is almost superfluous to mention that the pods must remain on the plants until they are thoroughly ripened and have become dried, since it is only then that the shape and color of the seed are fully developed.

-Expt.
-3. Colour of the seed-coats.-Among 929 plants 705 bore violet-red flowers and grey-brown seed-coats; 224 had white flowers and white seed-coats, giving the proportion 3.15 to 1.

-Expt.
-4. Form of pods.-Of 1,181 plants 882 had them simply inflated, and in 299 they were constricted.
-Resulting ratio, 2.95 to 1.
+- Expt.
+3: Color of the seed-coats.
+Among 929 plants, 705 bore violet-red flowers and gray-brown seed-coats; 224 had white flowers and white seed-coats, giving the proportion 3.15:1. - Expt.
+4: Form of pods.
+Of 1,181 plants, 882 had them simply inflated, and in 299 they were constricted.
+Resulting ratio, 2.95:1.

-Expt.
-5. Colour of the unripe pods.-The number of trial plants was 580, of which 428 had green pods and 152 yellow ones.
-Consequently these stand in the ratio 2.82 to 1.

-Expt.
-6. Position of flowers.-Among 858 cases 651 blossoms were axial and 207 terminal.
-Ratio, 3.14 to 1.

-Expt.
-7. Length of stem.-Out of 1,064 plants, in 787 cases the stem was long, and in 277 short.
-Hence a mutual ratio of 2.84 to 1.
+- Expt.
+5: Color of the unripe pods.
+The number of trial plants was 580, of which 428 had green pods and 152 yellow ones.
+Consequently these stand in the ratio of 2.82:1. - Expt.
+6: Position of flowers.
+Among 858 cases 651 had inflorescences axial and 207 terminal.
+Ratio, 3.14:1. - Expt.
+7: Length of stem.
+Out of 1,064 plants, in 787 cases the stem was long, and in 277 short.
+Hence a mutual ratio of 2.84:1.
 In this experiment the dwarfed plants were carefully lifted and transferred to a special bed.
 This precaution was necessary, as otherwise they would have perished through being overgrown by their tall relatives.
 Even in their quite young state they can be easily picked out by their compact growth and thick dark-green foliage.

-If now the results of the whole of the experiments be brought together, there is found, as between the number of forms with the dominant and recessive characters, an average ratio of 2.98 to 1, or 3 to 1.
+If now the results of the whole of the experiments be brought together, there is found, as between the number of forms with the dominant and recessive characters, an average ratio of 2.98:1, or 3:1.